SoutheastDEV/SoutheastDEV/README.md

 [• Replit](https://replit.com/@southeastdev)

 **🌁 Autobiography**
-> "living in a conflict zone. i go to work, armed with my modified AK101 and mid tier armor & helmets. chaos on the street. many innocent civilians have deceased. arrived to my workplace. the notorius company who started state conflict.
+> "living in a conflict zone. i go to work, armed with my modified AK101 and mid tier armor & helmets. chaos on the street. many innocent civilians have deceased. arrived to my workplace. the notorious company who started state conflict.
 TerraGroup. we start doing medicine R&D. maybe a new innovation, a new stimulator. it increase biosynthesis of purine. what a life"

 maybe one little words